kkga/kkga/index.md

 [read more about my professional work](work.md), if you’re interested.

-Outside of work, I like tinkering with various [personal projects](projects), learning new things or playing video games.
+Outside of work, I like tinkering with various [personal projects](projects), learning new things or playing hard video games (mainly by From Software).

 ### Quick links